superDross/dotfiles/notes/tooling/docker.md

 docker run --rm --ti -p 4567:4567 --name server ubuntu:14.04 bash

 # 4567:4567 means expose port 4567 and connect it to 4567; expose the same port
-# on the inside of the containeras on the outside.
+# on the inside of the container as on the outside.

 # create a netcat server and parse data to other port
 nc -lp 4567 | nc -lp 9989